castlecole/MMDAgentAlexaST/MMDAgentTutorial.ReadME.md

     - Any number

-Used to set the dimensions of the room X, Y, Z. I think, but not sure...
+Used to set the dimensions of the stage/room as X, Y, Z. I think, but not sure...

 ### show_fps=value

     e.g. show_fps=false
     - true
     - false

-Decides whether FPS is shown or not
+Decides whether FPS is shown or not.

 ### fps_position=-2.5,22.0,3.0